jesuismarie/Libft/README.md

 # Installation
 To use the Libft library, you first need to compile it using the Makefile provided.
 To do this, run the following command: make
-This will compile the library and create a file called libft.a.
+This will compile the library and create a file called <sub>libft.a</sub>.
 You can then link this library to your own projects.

 # Usage
 The Libft library contains a collection of functions that are organized into different categories.
 Here are some examples of how to use some of these functions: